dmklee/nuro-arm/docs/robot.rst

 Joint Angle Control
 -------------------
 The simplest way to control the robot is to set the angle for each of the five joints in the arm.
 The names and directions of each joint are shown in the image below.
 For instance, by increasing the angle of the elbow joint, then the robot's gripper is moved closer to the ground.
 If all joint angles are set to 0, then the robot is in the HOME position (this is what you set during calibration).
 The robot expects joint angles in radians.

-If you want to gain more intuition about the joints of the robot, try running the script: `python nuro_arm/examples/move_arm_with_gui.py`, which allows you to move each joint with a slider.
+If you want to gain more intuition about the joints of the robot, try running the script: ``$ move_arm_with_gui`` (use argument ``--sim`` if you don't have real robot), which allows you to move each joint with a slider.

 .. figure:: ../images/jointangle_control.png
     :width: 400px
     :alt: diagram of robot joints
     :align: center

-Here is a brief example of how to set and read the joint angles of the robot using `RobotArm.move_arm_jpos` and `RobotArm.get_arm_jpos`.
+Here is a brief example of how to set and read the joint angles of the robot using ``RobotArm.move_arm_jpos`` and ``RobotArm.get_arm_jpos``.
 The API refers to joint angles as joint positions (or jpos).

 .. code-block:: python